 But here we are, loving life while eating what most people call “rabbit food.”

 Like many plant-eaters, our transition happened out of medical necessity.
-Unfortunately, both Josh and I suffered for years with severe digestive problems without any hope of ever finding a cure.
+Unfortunately, both Josh and I suffered for years with severe digestive problems without any hope of ever finding a permanent solution.

 We weren’t content with our lot in life, but what could we do?
 Our doctors couldn’t help us, and mainstream nutrition wasn’t doing us any favors either.